 Answer: There is a difference in the quality of olive oil.
 In fact, some olive oil is a blend of not only olive oil from different regions, but also may contain other oils.
 The olive oil that is recommended by the show is Villa Cappelli olive oil.
 You can get it through vinnietortorich.com and use the code Vinnie for 10% off your order.
 Here is the UC Davis olive oil report: http://olivecenter.ucdavis.edu/news-events/news/files/olive%20oil%20final%20071410%20.pdf.
 The following podcast talk about olive oils: 9,

 What are some NSNG suggested snacks?

-Answer: Low glycemic fruit, cut veggies, hard boiled eggs, beef jerky, full fat cheese, raw nuts, olives, pumpkin seeds, 85% or greater dark chocolate, deviled eggs (homemade mayo), pepperoni slices, coconut oil, avocado, lettuce rolled up with smoked salmon and full fat cream cheese, hummus and celery, pickles, tofu, shot of olive oil, coffee with heavy cream (or grass fed butter, or coconut oil).
+Answer: Low glycemic fruit, cut veggies, hard boiled eggs, beef jerky, full fat cheese, raw nuts, olives, pumpkin seeds, 85% or greater dark chocolate, deviled eggs (homemade mayo), pepperoni slices, coconut oil, avocado, lettuce rolled up with smoked salmon and full fat cream cheese, hummus and celery, pickles, shot of olive oil, coffee with heavy cream (or grass fed butter, or coconut oil).

 What about dairy?
 Can I eat dairy products on NSNG?

 Answer: If you can tolerate dairy, then dairy is ok to eat.
 You may need to cut back on your dairy, mainly cheese, if you are struggling to lose weight.
 The following podcast talk about dairy: 20, 63, and 154

 Answer: Try to keep the Glycemic Index under 50.
 See www.glycemicindex.com or “Google” Glycemic index for clarification.
 Generally, berries, apples, citrus, etc. are OK (eaten whole, with their fiber, not juiced).

 Can you eat legumes on a NSNG lifestyle?
 What kinds can you eat?